How we compare

 Where Tutorperch fits

-Tutorperch sits in the finder's-fee category, with the simplest pricing of any platform in the UK market — a flat £20 per unlock, regardless of tutor, subject, or level.
-The rationale is straightforward:
+Tutorperch sits in the finder's-fee category.
+Pricing is the simplest of any platform in the UK market: a flat £9.99 per unlock, for any tutor on the directory.
+The rationale comes down to a few things.

 Trade-offs to be honest about

 Different platform models suit different students.
-Some honest trade-offs:
+Some honest trade-offs from Tutorperch's side.

-• You won't get a video classroom from Tutorperch.
-If you specifically want lessons inside a platform with shared whiteboards, recording, and integrated payments, MyTutor, Tutorful, and Spires offer those.
-Tutorperch deliberately doesn't.
+• No video classroom.
+If you specifically want lessons inside a platform with shared whiteboards and integrated payments, platforms like MyTutor and Spires offer those.

-• The platform doesn't intermediate disputes about lesson quality.
-Once student and tutor are connected, the relationship is theirs.
-We do step in if a safeguarding concern arises, and we operate a refund clause for unresponsive tutors — see terms.
+• No intermediation on lesson-quality disputes.
+Once the introduction is made, the tutor-student relationship is theirs.
+We do step in if a safeguarding concern arises, and we operate a refund clause for unresponsive tutors (see terms).

 How to use this page

-Use it for orientation, not as a buying guide.
-Pricing models change, fees change, and any specific number quoted on a competitor's page may be out of date by the time you read this.
-We last reviewed the public pages cited above on the date stamped at the footer of this page; for current pricing, click through to the platform's own pricing page before making a decision.
+Treat this page as orientation rather than a buying guide.
+Pricing models change over time, as do fee structures, so any specific number quoted on a competitor's page may be out of date by the time you read this.
+We last reviewed the cited public pages on the date stamped at the footer; before making a decision, click through to each platform's own pricing page for the current figures.

-And if Tutorperch's flat-£20 model fits — browse tutors or read more about why we structured it this way.
+If Tutorperch's flat-£9.99 model fits, browse tutors or read why we structured it this way.

 Ready to find a tutor?